castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

     ok($dan, 'Found Dan');
     ok($dan->password->match('sillypassword'), "Got Dan's password right");

-Lookup the solution if you get stuck.
+Look up the solution in the exercises directory if you get stuck.

 ## Finding and changing a User's data later on